-\end{enumerate} where $p_{OOO1}=\sfrac{\pi_{OOO1}}{(\pi_{OOO1}+\pi_{ONO1})}$ , $\pi_{gd}=\mathbb{P}[G=g, D=d] = \mathbb{P}[S_0(0)=s,S_1(0)=s',S_1(1)=s'',D=d]$. \end{lemma} The proof is presented in Appendix \ref{L1}.
-As seen from the expression above, the naive DiD estimand involves a weighted average of ATTs for the always-observed (OOO) and the observed-only-when-treated (ONO) subgroups where the weights are determined by their respective proportions, $p_{OOO1}$ and $1-p_{OOO1}$.
-The other terms in the DiD estimand represent selection bias and include (i) the difference in trends in the absence of treatment between the treated and untreated ONO group and (ii) the cross-group differential in trends across the different latent groups (i.e. ONO, OOO, OON) in the untreated subpopulation.
-If we assume parallel trends hold for the ONO group, the first bias term disappears, and all we are left with is the heterogeneity in untreated potential outcome trends between the three latent groups.
-Naturally, this implies that if there is no heterogeneity in trends between these groups, that is, $\mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, OOO] = \mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, ONO] = \mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, OON]$, then $\tau_{DiDs}$ has a causal interpretation of being a weighted average of group-specific ATTs.
+The second part of Lemma \ref{lemma_dids} establishes that the na\"{\i}ve DiD estimand could also be represented as a weighted average of ATTs for the always-observed (OOO) and the observed-only-when-treated (ONO) subgroups, with weights given by their respective proportions in the treated population, $p_{OOO1}$ and $1-p_{OOO1}$, plus additional terms representing selection bias.
+These terms include (i) the difference in trends in the absence of treatment between the treated and untreated ONO group and (ii) the cross-group differential in untreated potential outcomes trends across the different latent groups (i.e. ONO, OOO, OON) in the untreated subpopulation.
+If we assume parallel trends for the ONO group, the first bias term disappears, and we are left with heterogeneity in untreated potential outcome trends between the three latent groups.
+Naturally, this implies that if there is no heterogeneity in trends between these groups, i.e. $\mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, OOO] = \mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, ONO] = \mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, OON]$, then $\tau_{\textup{DiDs}}$ has a causal interpretation as a weighted average of group-specific ATTs.

-The bias of the naive DiD simplifies when one imposes positive monotonicity (Assumption \ref{monotone}).
-In this case, the OON latent stratum disappears from the $D=0$ group and $p_{OOO0}=1$.
-Just as before, the bias now arises from (i) the difference in trends in the absence of treatment between the treated and untreated ONO group ($\mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=1, ONO] - \mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, ONO]$) and (ii) the difference in untreated potential outcome trends between the OOO and ONO groups ($\mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, ONO] - \mathbbm{E}[Y_1^\ast(0)-Y_0^\ast(0)|D=0, OOO]$).
-This implies that even if we assume parallel trends for the ONO group, the DiD estimand will still be biased if the trends in the potential outcome in the absence of treatment for the untreated differ between the OOO and ONO groups.